 The royal decree refers to Josefa Zorrilla before her husband, emphasizing the role of her father, Juan Zorrilla de la Gándara, in service to the Spanish crown.
 He became Admiral of the South Sea in 1643 and in 1644 his squadron freed Santiago de Chile from the English.
-Her husband's worthiness brought mention of his grandfather, Juan Vázquez de Acuña, who left Spain in 1575 for the recovery and population of the Kingdom of Chile, which he achieved with an army at his own cost.ii decano to the court of the Audiencia, or membership in the Council of the Indies, neither position incurring any actual work.^{iv} Military service to the crown, however, was real, and all the counts descended from Josefa Zorrilla and Juan José Vázquez de Acuña served on both land and sea.
+Her husband's worthiness brought mention of his grandfather, Juan Vázquez de Acuña, who left Spain in 1575 for the recovery and population of the Kingdom of Chile, which he achieved with an army at his own cost.2

+During the eighteenth century the Spanish monarchy was generous in extending titles of nobility to the creole (American-born of Spanish descent) elite of the Viceroyalty of Peru.
+In the second half of that century, under the Bourbon kings, there were 300 noble houses or families in Lima.3 In addition to noble titles, the court in Madrid extended appointments such as oidor decano to the court of the Audiencia, or membership in the Council of the Indies, neither position incurring any actual work.4 Military service to the crown, however, was real, and all the counts descended from Josefa Zorrilla and Juan José Vázquez de Acuña served on both land and sea.
 Service to the church was another responsibility of the nobility.
 In the case of the de la Vega y del Ren family, the counts had a hereditary link to a monastery in Burgos and actively supported the Augustinian monastery in Lima, being especially devoted to the revered image of the Cristo de Burgos in the chapel that held the family tombs.
 As well, they supported the Jesuit Colegio de San Pablo.
 Support of religious institutions served both civic and devotional purposes.
-The motto of the family reminded its members that: "One must keep watch over one's life in order to ensure life after death" (Velar se debe la vida del tal suerte que viva quede en la muerte).
-The motto was on the coat of arms of the Zorilla family in Spain from the time of the Castilian King Sancho III ("El Deseado") and his son King Alfonso VIII whom Diego de Zorilla had defended their territory from invaders.^v The motto was later revived by Saint Teresa of Ávila.
+The motto of the family reminded its members that: "One must keep watch over one's life in order to ensure life after death" (Velar se debe la vida del tal suerte que viva quede en la